imgview/tachiyomi-extensions/CONTRIBUTING.md

 #### Manga Details

-- When user taps on a manga, `fetchMangaDetails` and `fetchChapterList` will be called and the results will be cached.
+- When user taps on a manga, `getMangaDetails` and `getChapterList` will be called and the results will be cached.
     - A `SManga` entry is identified by it's `url`.
-- `fetchMangaDetails` is called to update a manga's details from when it was initialized earlier.
+- `getMangaDetails` is called to update a manga's details from when it was initialized earlier.
-    - `SManga.initialized` tells the app if it should call `fetchMangaDetails`.
-If you are overriding `fetchMangaDetails`, make sure to pass it as `true`.
+    - `SManga.initialized` tells the app if it should call `getMangaDetails`.
+If you are overriding `getMangaDetails`, make sure to pass it as `true`.
     - `SManga.genre` is a string containing list of all genres separated with `", "`.
     - `SManga.status` is an "enum" value.
 Refer to [the values in the `SManga` companion object](https://github.com/tachiyomiorg/extensions-lib/blob/master/library/src/main/java/eu/kanade/tachiyomi/source/model/SManga.kt#L24).
     - During a backup, only `url` and `title` are stored.
-To restore the rest of the manga data, the app calls `fetchMangaDetails`, so all fields should be (re)filled in if possible.
+To restore the rest of the manga data, the app calls `getMangaDetails`, so all fields should be (re)filled in if possible.
-    - If a `SManga` is cached, `fetchMangaDetails` will be only called when the user does a manual update (Swipe-to-Refresh).
+    - If a `SManga` is cached, `getMangaDetails` will be only called when the user does a manual update (Swipe-to-Refresh).
-- `fetchChapterList` is called to display the chapter list.
+- `getChapterList` is called to display the chapter list.
     - **The list should be sorted descending by the source order**.
+- `getMangaUrl` is called when the user taps "Open in WebView".
+  - If the source uses an API to fetch the data, consider overriding this method to return the manga absolute URL in the website instead.
+  - It defaults to the URL provided to the request in `mangaDetailsRequest`.

 #### Chapter